mosaicml/composer/docs/source/core/logger.rst

 composer.Logger
 ===============

+.. currentmodule:: composer

-The trainer includes a :class:`~composer.core.logging.logger.Logger`, which routes logging calls to logger backends.
+The trainer includes a :class:`Logger`, which routes logging calls to logger backends.
-Each logger backend inherits from :class:`~composer.core.logging.base_backend.BaseLoggerBackend`, which inherits from :class:`~composer.core.callback.Callback`.
+Each logger backend inherits from :class:`~composer.core.logging.base_backend.BaseLoggerBackend`, which inherits from :class:`Callback`.

 For example, to define a new logging backend: